 As it happens, Kraków is perhaps Poland’s most evocative, 'necropolitan' city in which to witness the events.
 While visitors to the city may not have ancestors buried here, a trip to one of Kraków’s cemeteries during this unforgettable ceremony is, indeed, requisite.
 While we could wax poetic about the unearthly glow of the immense candlelight, the murmur of prayer and psalms, the subtle smells of the incense, fresh flowers and burning wax, the shades of ravens in the trees, the wet grass and mists, and the surreal duality of the supernaturally charged, yet tranquil atmosphere, we’d prefer you just experience it for yourself.
 Take a candle along with you.

-As one of Poland’s most important public holidays, only public transportation and emergency response employees are obliged to work on November 1st (which falls on a Tuesday in 2016), so don’t be surprised to find your favourite shop, restaurant or bar bolted shut.
+Note that November 1st is a bank holiday (and falls on a Thursday in 2018); only public transportation and emergency response employees are obliged to work this day, so don’t be surprised to find your favourite shop, restaurant or bar bolted shut.
 Kraków's Catholic cemeteries, in contrast, will be open until last guest, and we've listed those in the centre below so that you too can join in this inspiring tradition.